Filing for Divorce in Texas

 Linette Aguirre-Gonzalez, PLLC stands ready to provide the guidance and support you need.
 Our firm serves the Greater El Paso Area, assisting clients one-on-one in their time of need.
 We understand that every divorce is different, requiring its own unique approach.
 Our family law firm focuses on providing you with the tailored legal representation that will work best for you.

 Texas is a no-fault divorce state which means that you can file for divorce based on the fact that your marriage is irretrievably broken.
 No fault or marital misconduct needs to be assigned to either party.
 You can also petition the court for a divorce based on fault, which may affect the division of marital property.
+If a spouse chooses to include a fault, it can include:

 - Cruel treatment